Pumpkin Banana Bread

 This post may include affiliate links.
 Thank you for your support.

-This pumpkin banana bread is naturally sweetened and made with whole wheat flour, ripe bananas, pumpkin puree and warm fall spices.
+This pumpkin banana bread is naturally sweetened and made with whole wheat pastry flour, ripe bananas, pumpkin puree and warm fall spices.
 It’s tender, moist and easy to make!

 Table of Contents

-Why You’ll Love This Recipe
+Why I Love This Pumpkin Banana Bread

 - Naturally sweetened – With maple syrup and coconut sugar, this bread is naturally sweetened, giving you a delicious treat without the need for refined sugars.